Am0rphous/Awesome/README.md

 ## E-books
 - [Calibre](https://github.com/kovidgoyal/calibre) - calibre is an e-book manager.
 It can view, convert, edit and catalog e-books in all of the major e-book formats.
 - [Free Security eBooks](https://github.com/Hack-with-Github/Free-Security-eBooks) - A curated list of free Security and Pentesting related E-Books available on the Internet.
+- [The Book of Secret Knowledge](https://github.com/trimstray/the-book-of-secret-knowledge) - A collection of inspiring lists, manuals, cheatsheets, blogs, hacks, one-liners, cli/web tools and more.

 ## Finance
 - [Firefly III:](https://github.com/firefly-iii/firefly-iii) - a personal finances manager